haseeb-cb/fundamentals-of-gis/Content/5_Exercise.md

 - Figure

 11. Let’s continue with defining the unsuitable areas by determining the “bad slopes”.
-	- Use the Reclassify -tool again, choose this time the slope raster as the input
+	- Use the *Reclassify by table* tool again, choose this time the slope raster as the input
 	- Add the reclassification table as pictured below
 		- Hint about earlier question: 1 = suitable, 0 = unsuitable
 	- Run the tool and save the output